phiweger/zoo/README.md

 ## zoo

-A distributed viral database for rapid prototyping of scientific ideas.
+A distributable viral database for rapid prototyping of scientific ideas.

 ### (un)install